taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

                 cat ./generic-input/file
 ```

-## Example Four - Can you add files to an existing output volume?
+## Example Four - Can you add files to an existing output artifact?

 This pipeline will also have two jobs in order to illustrate this point.
 What happens if we add a file to an output?
 If you think back to example two you may already know the answer.